nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 1. Prerequisites:
     * List all students using the `list students` command.
-    * The first lesson in the list is named "Lesson at Bedok" with two students linked to it.
-    * The second lesson in the list is named "Lesson at Punggol" with no lessons linked to him.<br><br>

-2. Test case: `show 1` followed by `nav` <br>
-   Expected: Two students are shown in the list panel.
-A message indicating navigated to lesson's students is shown in the response box.

-3. Test case: `show 2` followed by `nav` <br>
-   Expected: List panel remains the same.
-Error indicating the lesson has no linked students is shown in the response box.

-##### Navigating to students linked to a lesson in ___SCHEDULE list___

-1. Prerequisites:
-    * List all lessons using the `list` command.
     * The first student in the list is named "Alex Yeoh" with three lessons linked to him.
     * The second student in the list is named "Willy Wonka" with no lessons linked to him.<br><br>